 Q: How can we continue monitoring flow at locations with inactive services?

-A: There are two methods for doing this.
-The latest method is called the Vacant Properties feature, complete instructions for which can be found here.
-The other way is to associate the inactive service with a special account called “Vacant” (or any name that you can quickly recognize as an unoccupied location).
+A: To monitor flow at vacant locations, associate the inactive service with a special account called “Vacant” (or any name that you can quickly recognize as an unoccupied location).
 This let you easily continue monitoring flow at a location after its occupant has moved out.
 This older method still works.

 To use it, create a Data Exchange file that includes a single row of data for each inactive service you want to monitor: